The most exciting two minutes in sports is happening this weekend — so how will you be satisfying your appetite as you place your bets?

 - 14 oz. sliced roasted turkey breast

-- 2 slices of Texas toast (crust trimmed)
+- 2 slices of Texas toast (crusts trimmed)

-- In a two-quart saucepan, melt butter and slowly whisk in flour until combined and forms a thick paste (roux).
-Continue to cook roux for two minutes over medium-low heat, stirring frequently.
+- In a two-quart saucepan, melt butter and slowly whisk in flour until combined to form a thick paste, or roux.
+Continue to cook the roux for 2 minutes over medium-low heat, stirring frequently.

-- Whisk heavy cream into the roux and cook over medium heat until the cream begins to simmer, about 2-3 minutes.
+- Whisk heavy cream into the roux and cook over medium heat until simmering, about 2–3 minutes.

-- Remove sauce from heat and slowly whisk in Pecorino Romano cheese until the Mornay sauce is smooth.
-Add salt and pepper to taste.
+- Remove sauce from heat and slowly whisk in Pecorino Romano cheese to make a Mornay sauce.
+Whisk until smooth, then add salt and pepper to taste.

-- Take the two halves of Roma tomato and set them alongside the base of turkey and toast.
+- Take the quartered Roma tomato slices and place them alongside the base of turkey and toast in each oven-safe dish.

-- Place entire dish under a broiler until cheese begins to brown and bubble.
+- Place entire dish under a broiler until cheese sauce begins to brown and bubble.

-- Remove from broiler, cross two pieces of crispy bacon on top, sprinkle with paprika and parsley, and serve immediately.
+- Remove from broiler, cross two pieces of crispy bacon over the top, and sprinkle with paprika, parsley, and the remaining tablespoon of Pecorino Romano cheese.
+Serve immediately.